sparkflows/sparkflows-docs/docs/installation/configuration/https/ssl-certificate.rst

 2. Convert Certificate to PKCS12 Format
 --------------------------------------------

-The following command will convert your certificate and private key into a PKCS12 keystore:
+Use the following command to convert your certificate and private key into a PKCS12 keystore format, which Java supports:

 .. code-block:: bash